How to Choose Security Guard Management Software for UK Companies

 Your software should generate branded PDF reports that you can share directly with clients — showing attendance records, incident summaries, patrol coverage, and compliance data.
 This is one of the biggest differentiators when winning and retaining contracts.

-Deploying a guard with an expired SIA licence is a criminal offence.
-Your software should track licence expiry dates and alert you well in advance, preventing compliance disasters.
+Deploying a guard with an expired SIA licence is a criminal offence under the Private Security Industry Act 2001.
+Your software should track licence expiry dates and automatically verify against the SIA Public Register, alerting you well in advance to prevent compliance disasters.
+In 2026, manual spreadsheet tracking is no longer acceptable for ACS-accredited companies.

-- Rota and scheduling — Assign guards to sites and shifts, with visibility of availability and conflicts.
+• Rota and scheduling with recurring shifts — Assign guards to sites and shifts, with visibility of availability and conflicts.

 Red Flags to Watch For